marina601/discover-malta/README.md

   - Responsive Grid
   - Form Elements using the `class="form-conrol`
   - Loading Spinner in *checkout.html*
-- Code has been modifyed to suite the site design and contnet
+- Code has been modified to suit the site design and content

-- Paggination code in the *Trips* app has been sorced from [django documentations](https://docs.djangoproject.com/en/3.2/topics/pagination/)
+- Pagination code in the *Trips* app has been sourced from [django documentation](https://docs.djangoproject.com/en/3.2/topics/pagination/)

 - Datepicker in the *trip_details.html* and *bag.html* has been sourced from [jQuery](https://api.jqueryui.com/datepicker/)

-- Logic to create *Add to Favourites* functionaligy has been sorced from [Very Academy](https://www.youtube.com/watch?v=H4QPHLmsZMU) YouTube video
+- Logic to create *Add to Favourites* functionality has been sourced from [Very Academy](https://www.youtube.com/watch?v=H4QPHLmsZMU) YouTube video

-- Account app, *forms.py* file, password validation has been sorced from [Django](https://docs.djangoproject.com/en/3.2/topics/auth/passwords/)
+- Account app, *forms.py* file, password validation has been sourced from [Django](https://docs.djangoproject.com/en/3.2/topics/auth/passwords/)

 - Bag app, *stripe.js* file, the core logic was used from [Stripe Documentation](https://stripe.com/docs/js), [Stripe Accept Payment](https://stripe.com/docs/payments/accept-a-payment), [CSS](https://stripe.com/docs/stripe-js)

 - Trips app, *star-rating.css* the logic implementing fontawesome on the label elements and change the colour on hover has been used from [Stack Overflow](https://stackoverflow.com/questions/53055930/hover-with-star-rating-not-working-properly****/)

 - A large portion of this project's code was inspired by Chris Zielinski's [Boutique Ado](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) project walkthrough tutorial.
-This Code Institute tutorial was instrumental in the creation of ecommerce logic on during this project
+This Code Institute tutorial was instrumental in the creation of e-commerce logic during this project
 - Udemy course [Django Ecommerce Project](https://www.udemy.com/course/django-ecommerce-project-based-course-python-django-web-development/) has helped to implement and understand account user functionality, how to generate links to reset the password, verify new accounts.
-I have oped to learn the basics, rather than use defaul django.auth functionality to challange myself and learn the basics behind the functionality already in place.
+I have oped to learn the basics, rather than use default django.auth functionality to challenge me and learn the basics behind the functionality already in place.

-- Both of the courses have helped me and assited me in understanding the core concepts of Django
+- Both of the courses have helped me and assisted me in understanding the core concepts of Django

 ### Media

+- All the media filese have been sorced from Pixabay and each individual aknowledgment is detailed above in the image section.